rvp47/Credit_Risk_Analysis/README.md

 ## Summary
 Predicting credit risk is a combination of precision and recall.
-Precision measures reliability, and recall measures sensitivity.
+Precision quantifies the number of correct positive predictions made, thus calculating accuracy.
+Recall quantifies the correct positive predictions made out of all positive predictions that could have been made, thus measuring sensitivity.
 Out of the six machine learning algorithms and models generated in this analysis, the Easy Ensemble Classifier model performed the highest on balanced accuracy (93.16%), high risk precision (9%), and high risk recall (92%).
 Thus, it is recommended that the banks use this model be used to predict credit risk.